daumemo/ESP32_LCD_MIPI_DBI_TYPE_B_TEST/README.md

 Arduino-basic.cpp should work on any Arduino based MCU, but it is quite slow.
 ESP32-specific uses ESP32 register to write data directly to the IO register.
 This code should work only on ESP32, but it is faster solution.

-More information, how and where I have used these code snippets here:
+More information, how and where I have used these code snippets: https://daumemo.com/ips-capacitive-lcd-on-an-esp32-diy-generator-part-8/